smartemission/smartemission/docker/README.md

 # Docker

-Below the Docker image recipes.
+Below the generic Docker image recipes.
+To make a standard UBuntu system ready for using Docker, run the bootstrap.sh script as a user with sudo-root rights (not root itself!).

+Each of the generic docker images is used by the ETL and services.
+Via volume mappings dynamic and configuration data is kept on the host.

 ## Shorthands